Friday, February 16, 2018

 On the narrow road that promised breathtakingly sheer drops, sometimes on both sides, we climbed down to the thriving Portuguese town of Ribeira Grande, in the midst of preparing for a festival; a horse race run over a track on the river bed.
 From there we took the coastal road north to Ponta do Sol, a pretty pastel seaside village proud of its newly constructed hotel.
 We ate lunch of freshly grilled fish looking out over the local fishing harbour – a minute and exceptionally choppy hole-in-the-wall suitable only for local boats.
 We figured that fishermen must surely deserve a prize for the most dangerous job on the islands.

 We turned our attention to Ribeira do Paul, a narrow but productive jumble of farms and terraces spread under huge breadfruit trees lining the valley that led from the crater above.
 A fresh water spring fed well-maintained gardens and optimum use was made of every space.
-Sugar cane was a popular crop and we learned why after stopping at a grogue shop (local distillery) to sample various concoctions of white rum.
+Sugar cane was a popular crop and we learned why after stopping at a grogue shop (local distillery, local spelling) to sample various concoctions of white rum.
 Inventive use had been made of local fruits, creating a headache-inducing punch.
 With a bottle or two, and a spicy mango “marmalade” tucked under our arms, we declared our touring day a huge success and Santo Antao spectacular.

 Coast Road scenery